 Jessica has an eclectic professional background.
 She has worked across a range of fields, primarily writing, editing, research, education, death literacy, and creative consultancy.
 In 2023, she graduated in Holistic Counselling and Psychotherapy with the Metavision Institute.

 In recent years, she has facilitated ‘Death Cafes’ and ‘Mortality and Mystery’ gatherings, as well as ‘Deep Encounter: Writing for Insight and Transformation’ workshops, supported the establishment of Mental, and worked with The GroundSwell Project to organise ‘From the Brink: A Fringe Festival About Ageing Dying and Grieving’ in the Blue Mountains, NSW.
 Also, take a look at a previous project, The Soul Spectrum.

 In 2020, Jessica enjoyed some writing time at Varuna and as part of The CORRIDOR Project‘s residency program.
 In 2019 she was selected for a Testing Grounds residency @ Test Sites (Melbourne), and an Enter Text residency at Arteles (Finland).

-In 2018 and 2019, she was the local lead of Compassionate Communities in Bundanoon, as part of an international movement that helps mobilise communities around end-of-life issues, with the support of Quest for Life.
-Compassionate Communities is led by The GroundSwell Project throughout Australia.
+In 2018 and 2019, she was the local lead of Compassionate Communities in Bundanoon, NSW, as part of an international movement that mobilises communities around end-of-life issues, with the support of Quest for Life.
+Compassionate Communities was led by The GroundSwell Project throughout Australia.

 Between 2001 and 2009, then from 2018 to 2020, she taught across a range of disciplines, including journalism, media studies, publishing and communications, cultural studies, and creative and non-fiction writing at the University of Melbourne, RMIT University, Monash University and Western Sydney University.